justin-marian/query-language/README.md

 ## Description

 CSV table operations with custom-defined data types.
 Objective *is not just to perform operations on tables* but to provide a **foundation for a Query Language** that allows complex data manipulations.
-Query Language that ombines simple operations on tables, thus opening up new ways, enabling customization, optimization, and advanced analysis.
+Query Language that combines simple operations on tables, thus opening up new ways, enabling customization, optimization, and advanced analysis.

 ## Table Structure